Arte: History

 Arte was initiated as a symbol of Franco-German friendship and had been championed since 1988 by French President François Mitterrand and German Chancellor Helmut Kohl.
 It came to fruition on 2 October 1990, when an Interstate Treaty was signed between France and the German Länder.

 Arte began transmissions in 1992, filling frequencies left unused by the demise of La Cinq, the first French commercial television network (created in 1986).
 The opening night on 30 May 1992 was broadcast live from the Strasbourg Opera House.

 Arte started as an evening-only service.
 In the daytime, its frequencies were shared with other channels.
 A public channel called Télé Emploi occupied the French frequencies for about a month in 1994, before the start of La Cinquième (now France 5) in December that year.
 For viewers in Germany, Arte was assigned a frequency on the Astra 1D satellite in late 1994, and it was eventually shared with Nickelodeon Germany, later replaced by the new public children's channel Kika.

 In 1996, it started offering an afternoon schedule with reruns for viewers on digital satellite and digital cable.
-A "proper" afternoon schedule with programmes between 2 p.m. and 7 p.m. was introduced on 6 January 2001.
+A "proper" afternoon schedule with programmes between 14:00 and 19:00 was introduced on 6 January 2001.
 The channel eventually got its own analogue frequency on the Astra satellites.

 Arte has been broadcasting 24/7 since 2005.
 In 2007 the online catch-up service ARTE+7 was launched and offers free access to a broad range of programs within seven days of their original transmission.

 In October 2020, Arte marked 30 years since the signing of its founding treaty between France and Germany.